Correlative Conjunctions

 She designed not only the costumes but also the stage props for the musical.

-Correlative Conjunctions in Context
+Long-Form Videos: Correlative Conjunctions

 GrammarFlip’s grammar-in-context videos provide an additional layer of instruction, learning, and relatability.